marco-scatassi/WM-811K-WaferMap-A-deep-learning-apporach/README.md

 More details can be found in the *Presentation slides.pdf*.

-In addition following this link https://marco-scatassi-wm-811k-wafermap-a-deep-lear-model-deploy-vy0bqn.streamlit.app/ it's possible to play a little with one of the tested models in order to see how it works.
+In addition, following this link https://marco-scatassi-wm-811k-wafermap-a-deep-lear-model-deploy-vy0bqn.streamlit.app/ it's possible to play a little with one of the tested models in order to see how it works.
 I hope you will enjoy it 😄.